goong-io/goong-map-react/examples/locate-user/README.md

 # Example: Locate User

-Demonstrates how to automatically locate the user and track their current location with react-map-gl.
+Demonstrates how to automatically locate the user and track their current location with `@goongmaps/goong-map-react`.

 ## Usage